EricGebhart/cascalog-check/README.md

 ### Cascalog logic ops only? um No.

-This seems to only effect cascalog code with a filterfn and maybe others, but there is a simple function, `filter` which uses the same filter function as cascalog, but uses clojure's filter on the results from a simpler query which actually works.
+This seems to only effect cascalog code with a filterfn and maybe others, but there is a simple function, `filter-test` which uses the same filter function as cascalog, but uses clojure's filter on the results from a simpler query which actually works.

 ```(filter-test foo-catv)```